Key Information About Prostate Cancer

 Usually multiple factors are involved, including genetics and exposure to environmental toxins.

 About 5 to 10 percent of all prostate cancers diagnosed are hereditary.
+It is most prevalent in black men.

 A research study conducted in the year 2013 at the Portland VA Medical Center and Oregon Health and Science University indicates that exposure to Agent Orange increases the risk of aggressive forms of prostate cancer.